flavio-fernandes/opencontrail-dev-centos7/README.md

 The initial version simply follows the guidelines found in the quick start guide on http://juniper.github.io/contrail-vnc/README.html

+# WARNING: This repo is old and no longer maintained!!!
+Use with caution.

+I have not touched this repo in a long time and have no plans to revisit that.
+Please take that into consideration if you decide to use it.

+# WARNING: This repo is old and no longer maintained!!!
+Use with caution.

 How to use it:

 Clone this git repository: